 I love James River Writers.

 I serve on the board of directors of this 450-member community-based non-profit in my hometown of Richmond, Virginia.
-Supported by volunteers, government grants, foundations, corporate partners, and the generosity of our members, we serve as central Virginia’s literary hub, and we welcome everyone who loves the written word.
+James River Writers is supported by volunteers, government grants, foundations, corporate partners, and the generosity of our members, we serve as central Virginia’s literary hub, and we welcome everyone who loves the written word.

 The highlight of our year is our annual conference, held every October.
-Last year, in 2017, we hosted a sold-out crowd of more than 350 writers, editors, agents, and booksellers and I had the opportunity to moderate three panels:
+We typically host a sold-out crowd of more than 350 writers, editors, agents, and booksellers.
+Recently, I had the opportunity to moderate three panels:

 - Paths to Publication